qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 ## Discovery

 In many exploration scenarios, the desired destination is not known in advance.
-Search process in this case can consist of multiple steps, where each step would provide a little more information to guide the search in the right direction.
+The search process in this case can consist of multiple steps, where each step would provide a little more information to guide the search in the right direction.

 To get more intuition about the possible ways to implement this approach, let’s take a look at how similarity modes are trained in the first place: